microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 deepspeed --num_gpus 1 test-bert.py --triton
 ```

-Also, you can run a performance benchmark.
+To run a performance benchmark, you can use the following command:

 ```python
 pip install deepspeed